SDU-LCE-SMART/ILCI-Maker/README.md

 - API metadata quality varies across providers.
 - Some records contain incomplete abstracts or missing fields.
 - Dynamic field quality depends on local model capability and prompt tuning.
-- Domain coverage is currently tuned to fertilizer/LCA research scope.
+- Sample configuration is currently tuned to a fertilizer/LCA scenario; broader multi-domain preset packs are still pending.
 - No GUI is included yet (CLI workflow only).

 ## Planned GUI Direction